ArctosDB/documentation-wiki/_how_to/How_To_Bulkload_Identifiers_Relationships.markdown

 3. Understanding the fields:

- - There are four conditional fields to choose the record that will have the added identifer, which means one combination of these fields is required.
+ - There are five conditional fields to choose the record that will have the added identifer, which means one combination of these fields is required.
 For Example:<br>
  Use: <b>GUID</b> (eg., MVZ:MAMM:12222)<br>
  OR
  Use: <b>guid_prefix</b> AND <b>existing_other_id_type, existing_other_id_number</b> <br>